xamarin/WebSharp/docs/getting-started/getting-started-dev-windows.md

 #### Gotchas using npm install

-You will still get the `NODE_MODULE_VERSION` mismatch error as described above when using symlink.
+You will still get the `Cannot find module ...` mismatch error as described above when using symlink.

 >"Uncaught Error: Cannot find module 'el ectron-dotnet\lib\native\win32\x64\1.6.0\7.4.0\websharp_monoclr'"